-The Common Robotic System – Individual (CRS(I)) enables dismounted forces to individually provide a capability for lower-level Reconnaissance, Surveillance and Target Acquisition Units to enhance maneuvers and force protection.
+The Common Robotic System–Individual (CRS(I)) enables dismounted forces to provide a capability for lower-level Reconnaissance, Surveillance and Target Acquisition to enhance maneuvers and force protection.

 CRS(I) is ideal for clearing buildings, caves and other restricted terrain where close-quarters combat is likely.
 CRS(I) identifies enemy positions, explosive hazards and civilians without exposing the warfighter.